cdaringe/blog/src/components/pages/about/index.md

 <a name="edu"></a>

 Education is a deep core value of mine.
-A strong foundation in academic principles is an essential, defining characteristic of an engineer.
-I have actively sought out technical knowledge and wisdom in my career, and have achieved the following:
+A strong foundation in academic principles is a defining characteristic of an engineer.
+I have actively sought out technical knowledge and wisdom in my career, and have achieved the
+following:

 1. **MS Computer Science** (Georgia Institute of Technology, 4.0, 2018)
-1. **BS Computer Science (equivalent, no capstone)** (Portland State University, 3.8, 2014)
+2. **BS Computer Science (equivalent, no capstone)** (Portland State University, 3.8, 2014)
-1. **BS Industrial Engineering** (Oregon State University, 3.92, 2010)
+3. **BS Industrial Engineering** (Oregon State University, 3.92, 2010)
-1. **BS Manufacturing Engineering** (Oregon State University, 2010)
+4. **BS Manufacturing Engineering** (Oregon State University, 2010)
-1. **Business & Entrepreneurship Minor** (Oregon State University, 3.92, 2010)
+5. **Business & Entrepreneurship Minor** (Oregon State University, 3.92, 2010)

-My completion of the MSCS degree is a direct reflection of my existing expertise and commitment to excellence in software design.
+My completion of a masters degree is a direct reflection of my existing expertise and commitment to excellence in software design.
 I have a passion for the craft, and want to produce the best quality work that I can.

 I completed my Industrial, Manufacturing, and business certifications at [Oregon State University](https://oregonstate.edu/) back in 2010.
-I finished with honors, a 3.92 GPA, and two successful [MECOP](https://www.mecopinc.org/ "MECOP") internships.
-I was also awarded
-**[most outstanding senior](https://www.youtube.com/watch?v=3KeZ0OfJLZM "outstanding senior")** in the college of Mechanical, Industrial, and Manufacturing Engineering.
+I finished with honors, a 3.92 GPA, and two [MECOP](https://www.mecopinc.org/ "MECOP") internships.
+I was also awarded **[most outstanding senior](https://www.youtube.com/watch?v=3KeZ0OfJLZM "outstanding senior")** in the college of Mechanical, Industrial, and Manufacturing Engineering.